Human Rights, Life, Opinion, World, Editor's Choice

 Europe, Bulgaria, Human Rights, Life

 It was a pleasant day.
 The evening had been dreamy and relatively cooler after the first monsoon rain.
 Enjoying tea with cookies, I was scrolling up and down on my feed when news caught my eyes.
 I couldn’t just scroll it down; a Christian teenage girl from Israel had been killed by her father over a relationship with a Muslim guy.
-That was Tuesday July 18th, 2017.
+That was Tuesday, July 18th, 2017.
+One of many honor killings we had to wittness in recent years.

 Asia-Pacific, India, Human Rights, Politics